ABOUT CAMP CUBBER

 While we believe Camp CUBBER will be a positive experience for most children, there are some parts of Camp CUBBER that can be difficult for certain potential campers or their families and should be considered before registering:

 Camp CUBBER is a fast-paced summer camp with lots of transitions.
-Campers change rooms approximately every 45 minutes.
+Campers change rooms / activities often.
 Regular routines are also often broken up by special activities or field trips.
+Campers must be willing and able to make all transitions with their class.
 Campers that struggle with transitions or having their regular routines shifted may not find Camp CUBBER to be a good fit.

-There are approximately 16 - 20 campers in each group, typically with one group leader (when on campus), so prospective campers should be prepared for a large group class format.
+We are targeting approximately 18 campers in each group again this summer, typically with one group leader (when on campus), so prospective campers should be prepared for a large group class format.
 Also, most of our staff are not specifically trained to work with students with special needs.
-Prospective campers who need one-on-one care (or one-on-a-few care) will not find Camp CUBBER to be a good fit.
+Prospective campers who need one-on-one care (or one- on-a-few care) will not find Camp CUBBER to be a good fit.

-Campers will go on field trips each week.
-Those trips are a part of the camp experience and we do not have the staff or ability to offer alternate accommodations if / when campers who do not want to go (or if / when families do not want their child to go).
-Families may of course chose to keep their child home on a field trip day if desired.
-Though not often, please be aware that some camp field trips may leave rather early or return after the close of the camp day.
-Transportation is typically provided on church shuttle buses or school buses, and on occasion on passenger vans or charter buses.
+Campers will go on a field trip each week.
+Those trips are a part of the camp experience and we do not have the staff or ability to offer alternate accommodations if campers do not want to go (or if families do not want their child to go).
+Families may, of course, chose to keep their child home on a field trip day if desired.
+While it does not occur often, please be aware that some field trips may leave rather early or return after the close of the camp day.
+Even when not specifically leaving early, field trip days can be tiring and make for long days for campers.
+Campers will need to be able to balance both the excitement and exhaustion of going on a field trip with their group.
+In addition, transportation is typically provided on church shuttle buses or school buses, and on occasion on passenger vans or charter buses.
 These forms of transportation can sometimes be difficult on campers that struggle with motion sickness.

 Camp CUBBER is a large summer camp with a huge campus that can be a bit overwhelming at times for new families and pickup persons coming for the first few times.
 Also, because of the size of the campus and number of campers, drop-off / pickup can take longer than other summer camps at times and parents should plan accordingly.

 Camp CUBBER is a church summer camp.
-At times campers will be exposed to Christian music and certain elements of the Christian faith (see #17 of fees, policies, and conduct page).
+Campers will encounter Christian music and elements of the Christian faith while at camp (see #13 of our fees, policies, and conduct page).
 Please note that we DO NOT provide alternate accommodations to remove campers of varying faiths during those times.

 Check out more specific information on your child’s age groups: